sb-ncbr/overprot/OverProtCore/README.md

 python  overprot.py  -  data/custom_family/  --domains data/my_domains.txt
 ```

-The structures don't need to be in the PDB.
+The structures don't need to be in the PDB database.
 In such case, you must provide them in mmCIF format and configure the `structure_sources` setting accordingly:

 `data/my_domains2.txt`: